Mar-Ber/analizaibazydanych/README.md

+## Analyzes and Databases
-## The repository contains files created as part of the Analyzes and Databases subject
+#### The repository contains files created as part of the Analyzes and Databases subject

 Subsequent folders in Lab files contain the results of exercises related to, among others, with: